Don’t Let Your Immigration Status Stop You From Getting Hired In The U.S.

 When you join, you get access to our database of immigration lawyers (many of whom helped build the program), and you get access to a private group of other international PhDs currently working in industry.

-Most importantly, by completing the program, you become board certified in the PhD immigration process, which helps demonstrate to employers that you are trustworthy.
+Most importantly, by completing the program, you become board validated in the PhD immigration process, which helps demonstrate to employers that you are trustworthy.

 The Only Thing That’s Standing Between You and A Successful Industry Career Is Your Immigration Status